Should you list cum laude on a resume?

-You should list cum laude on a resume in the following circumstances:
+You should only list cum laude on your resume in the following circumstances:

 - You’re writing a resume as a recent college graduate